dwp/ms-clamav-file-lander/README.md

 # System Requirement

-ClamAv requires minimum of 2gb ram to be lunched safely.
+ClamAv requires a minimum of 2GB of RAM to launch safely.

 # Initial delay

-The service has an initial delay as ClamAv starts up and possibly checking/updating virus library
+The service has an initial delay as ClamAv starts up and is possibly checking/updating the virus library.